How to write a research paper

 10. Cite your sources correctly

-It's always a good practice to give credit where it's due, and the same goes for citing any works that have influenced your paper.
+Give credit where it’s due by citing any works that influenced your paper.
 Building your arguments on credible references adds value and authenticity to your research.
-In the formatting guidelines section, you’ll find an overview of different citation styles (MLA, CMOS, or APA), which will help you meet any publishing or academic requirements and strengthen your paper's credibility.
-It is essential to follow the guidelines provided by your school or the publication you are submitting to ensure the accuracy and relevance of your citations.
+In the formatting guidelines section, you’ll find an overview of different citation styles (MLA, CMOS, or APA), which will help you meet publishing or academic requirements and strengthen your paper’s credibility.
+Follow the guidelines provided by your school or target publication to keep your citations accurate and relevant.

 11. Ensure your work is original